jackiekazil/pycon2013_notes/scikit/sklearn_pycon2013.md

 - 1797 samples
 - 64 features, so 64-D

 - digits.data.shape == digits.images.shape
 - Uses same memory:
     - (4351602688, False)
     - (4351602688, False)

+#### Machine learning
+- You need to get your data into a format from the real world that the technology can understand.
+This is the hardest part.
+- How example: You pick out the faces from a crowd
+    - Create a classifier to identify faces via boxes
+    - This is a face
+    - This is a pant leg
+- Features in most machine learning alogrithms has be the same length